Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 2) The second (current) phase is the investigation of the condition number of the Macaulay matrix while ignoring zero rows amd columns.
 This phase consists of the explicit generation of the *reduced Macaulay matrix* of the polynomial system derived from the S-Box and the computation of its condition number by a singular value decomposition (SVD).
 SVD can be performed on **any** matrix.
 There are binary implementations and quantum algorithm papers for SVD.
 Some documentation on our calculations:
 	* [singular.md](singular/singular.md) to follow our experiments with the [Computeralgebra System Singular](https://www.singular.uni-kl.de/).
 	* [svd.md](singular_value_decomposition/svd.md) for mathematical explanation of the SVD computation.

+3) By feedback from particpants of the [Industrial Computeralgebra Conference with Focus Cryptography](https://fachgruppe-computeralgebra.de/industrial-computeralgebra-conference-with-focus-cryptography/), the secruity levels can be estimated by a lower bound.
+See [Limitations of the Macaulay matrix approach for using the HHL algorithm to solve multivariate polynomial systems](https://indico.physik.uni-muenchen.de/event/84/attachments/248/553/S2C.Li.slides.pdf).
+Chen/Gao’s algorithm is exponential in the Hamming weight (number of one’s) of the solution (the secret key + the expanded key + derived sub keys).
+A randomly generated symmetric secret key should have about equally many zero’s as one’s.
+Under this assumption, the Hamming weigh of the solution is about half the size of the solution vector.
+The structure of the AES Macaulay matrix implies a far lower Hamming weight though.
+It is our next goal to compute the Hamming weight of this matrix.
+After this we will continue  the research about a new method to compute the condition number of the huge matrix.

 ### Results for AES